NVIDIA/aistore/docs/leave_cluster.md

 When the rebalance finishes, the cluster removes the node automatically from the list.
 On unregistering, the node erases its AIS metadata.
-Disabling rebalance runs quick preparations and removes the node from the cluster immediately:
+Skipping rebalance runs quick preparations and removes the node from the cluster immediately:

 ```console
 $ ais cluster add-remove-nodes decommission --no-rebalance 59262t8087
 Node "59262t8087" removed from the cluster
 ```

-Note that decommission cleans up all AIS metadata and stops the node.
-The shutdown only stops AIS services.
+Note that `decommission` cleans up all AIS metadata and stops the node. `shutdown` only stops AIS services.
 If the node is a target, the node will be shut down after the rebalance has finished.
 Otherwise, if the node is a proxy, the node will shut down immediately.

 ```console